Time Saving Tips to Speed Up Your Job Search

 Have a voice mail system in place and sign-up for a professional sounding email address.

 Consider getting a separate email account to use for your job search, so you can stay organized, and check it often.
 Put your cell phone number on your resume so you can follow up in a timely manner.
-This job search toolkit will help you get everything you need set for your job search.

 Be More Than Prepared

 Always have an up-to-date resume ready to send – even if you’re not currently looking for work.
 You never know when an opportunity that’s just too good to pass up might come along.
-Also, if you're not on LinkedIn yet, create a LinkedIn Profile and start making connections with people who can help your job search.
+If you're not on LinkedIn yet, create a LinkedIn Profile and start making connections with people who can help your job search.